- When purchasing a home from Higher Purpose Homes, what is included?

 I am interested in buying a home from you, what does that entire process look like?

-- Pick out a home design: this could be from our available homes or from a custom design you provide that we would have to approve through our engineering department.
+- Pick out a home design: this could be from our available homes or from a custom design you provide that we would need to “revamp” to become a modular home design.
+We can help with this process.

 - Your specific permitting process: Each municipality has their own laws and regulations.
 You will need to check with your local planning department to see what your specific requirements are.